jhvonsky/Tree-Theme/README.md

 # 🌲 Tree Theme
-Tree theme is the new theme for vscode.
+Tree theme for minimalist color and good for web development!

 ## SCREENSHOOT
 ---